christopherkobayashi/MagicDesk-Cartridge-Generator/README.md

 * you can make arbitrary order of files by placing N_ prefix, where N is a 1-3 digit number (prefix won't be a part of the menu name)
 * programs in prg directory can also have suffix _N or _0xH where N is decimal, and H is hex number, and if present, that number will be used as run address (suffix won't be a part of the menu name).

-This repository contains:

-* menu.asm
-    * ASM source code for cartridge menu program, Kick Assembler 5.5
-* menu.prg
-    * alredy built menu program
-* compilation.cfg and prg directory
-    * sample configuration file and prg files to assemble a cartridge
-* crtgen.py
-    * Python program that links prg files with menu program and generates bin file that can be burned to eprom, or converted to CRT file for emulation (using VICE's cartconv)
-    * Program should run on any system that has Python and required modules installed (see beginning of crtgen.py for required modules)
-* readme.txt
-    * pure text readme file
-* gpl.txt
-    * GNU General Public License version 3

 You can try out cartridge generation with supplied files:
 ```
 python crtgen.py